Shaker Tunes

 Shaker CD and DVD Releases

-Note: This CD is also available
+This companion book is also available separately:

 Let Zion Move: Music of the Shakers